denosaurs/denon/README.md

 $ denon --help
 ```

-# Configuration
+## Configuration

 denon is designed to be simple but also extremely configurable to fit your project needs.
+It supports both json and yaml for the configuration file.
+The configuration options in yaml is the same as json making it compatible.

 to create a basic configuration in the root directory of your project file you can run: